Schedule an Appointment at the Italian Consulate: step-by-step guide to booking successfully

 • Errors in service selection: Choosing the wrong service during the scheduling process can lead to cancellations and delays.
 Ensure you carefully select the correct service that matches your needs;

 • Forgetting to confirm the appointment: Many consulates require email confirmation to validate the reserved appointment slot.
 Failing to confirm your appointment can result in losing the slot.
-Always double-check your email and confirm promptly;
+Always double-check your email and confirm promptly.;

-• Arriving without complete documentation: One of the most common mistakes applicants make is arriving at their appointment without all the necessary documents.
 Missing even one required document can result in losing your appointment slot and having to reschedule.
 Ensure you have a checklist of all required documents and double-check everything before your appointment.

 Overview